argoproj-labs/argocd-operator/docs/usage/dex.md

 ## Install/Uninstall DEX

-Dex is not installed by default for any of the Argo CD instances created by the operator.
-It can be enabled by setting `.spec.sso.provider` to `dex` and supplying a non-empty `.spec.sso.dex` section within the Argo CD custom resource.
+Dex can be enabled by setting `.spec.sso.provider` to `dex` and supplying a non-empty `.spec.sso.dex` section within the Argo CD custom resource.
 For example:

 ``` yaml
 apiVersion: argoproj.io/v1alpha1